 So, if you’re passionate about data science and medicine, there are ways to set yourself up for that career path during college.

-Professional certificates and coding bootcamps are excellent options for growing specific skill sets and boosting your data science career.
+Professional certificates and coding bootcamps are excellent options for growing specific skill sets and boosting your data science career, regardless of your background.
 For example, if your degree is in business, but you want to transition into data engineering roles, taking a bootcamp in coding can be a great place to start building those skills.

 Early-career certifications that can help you land entry-level roles or establish credibility early in your career include: